pcheng17/aoc-python/2023/README.md

 part A and applied it to the English representations.
 Then, I compared to see which one came first/last: digit or English representation.
-After solving it and discussing with a friend, we realized that the trick was to first do a clever string replacement to essentially replace each English represntation with the digit itself; it needs to be clever to account for two English representations sharing a letter, e.g. `eightwo`.
+After solving it and discussing with a friend, we realized that the trick was to first do a clever string replacement to essentially replace each English represntation with the digit itself; it needs to be clever to account for potential cases where two English representations share a letter, e.g. `eightwo`.
 Once the replacement was done, the problem boiled down to solving part A again.

 ### Day 2